andreinadaban/woo-simple-wishlist/readme.md

 #### Add and remove buttons

 Displays the buttons for adding a product to the wishlist and removing a product from the wishlist.
-- `$product_id`: The product ID or the parent product ID in the case of variable products
+Pass the product ID or the parent product ID in the case of variable products.

 ```
 \WCSW\button_add_remove( $product_id );